 Cia.
-Siderurgica Nacional SA (CSNA3), Brazil’s third-largest steelmaker, dropped the most this year after first-quarter profit missed analysts’ estimates.
+Siderurgica Nacional SA (CSNA3), Brazil’s third-largest steelmaker, dropped the most in five months after first-quarter profit missed analysts’ estimates.

 CSN’s first-quarter net income slumped 82 percent to 110.7 million reais ($56.7 million), or about 8 centavos a share, from 617.5 million reais, 42 centavos, a year earlier, the company said in a statement late yesterday.
 It was expected to post profit excluding some items of 446.6 million reais, according to the average of nine analyst estimates compiled by Bloomberg.

-“The main miss was thanks to iron ore, which saw dismal sales,” Banco BTG Pactual SA’s analysts Edmo Chagas and Antonio Heluany said in a note to clients today.
-“While we believe iron ore volumes will improve and costs will come down, we do not see these factors as capable of meaningfully widening operating margins.”
+“The main miss was thanks to iron ore, which saw dismal sales,” Edmo Chagas and Antonio Heluany, analysts at Banco BTG Pactual SA, said in a note to clients today.
+“While we believe iron-ore volumes will improve and costs will come down, we do not see these factors as capable of meaningfully widening operating margins.”

-Iron-ore shipments from Brazil, the world’s second-largest exporter of the steelmaking ingredient, were curtailed this year after heavy rains in the southeast.
-Gerdau SA and Usinas Siderurgicas de Minas Gerais SA, the two largest Brazilian steelmakers, also missed first-quarter analyst estimates amid a global steel glut.
+Iron-ore shipments from Brazil, the world’s second-largest exporter of the steelmaking ingredient, were curtailed this year after heavy rain in the southeast.
+Gerdau SA and Usinas Siderurgicas de Minas Gerais SA, the two largest Brazilian steelmakers, also missed first-quarter analysts’ estimates amid a global steel glut.

 To contact the reporter on this story: Juan Pablo Spinetto in Rio de Janeiro at firstname.lastname@example.org